-- Combats oppose two adverse stacks in the same region. - Air battles (interceptions) are handled automatically by the game engine without player's intervention.
-Air units that win the interception pursue their mission; the others abort and return to their base of origin - Battles last a different number of rounds and are simultaneous (unless a card is played for a shoot-first effect). - The initial battle rounds are specific for air support, artillery preparation, some particular units (e.g. mines, long range artillerie or reconnaissance) or situations (Rommel presence). - The main round is preceded by a special round for any Reconnaissance units present in some SGS games. - The main round and the following see all land units (surviving from the previous rounds) involved if they are able to fight. - After the main round, any side can retreat.
-The non-retreating side wins. - Each round after the main, battle exhaustion take place (battle morale is dropping): when a side reaches 0, the battle may end in rout. - The Battle Morale of each side is computed as follows: mean of the combat units' morale + leader's morale value + terrain effects + boosts (from cards or units, may be positive or negative). - Many modifiers (terrains, cards, various superiorities) may be applied to combat factors (or morale factors) of the units. - The most important modifiers, beside terrain and entrenchment are provided by the presence of armored units (both in attack and defense), air superiority (presence of air units) and leaders or boosters (boosters are units that give combat or moral bonus to other units in the same stack, e.g. logistical units, HQ or some special units). - In a battle round, one die is rolled for each unit: - If the result is inferior or equal to the modified combat factor, the unit inflicts one hit to the opposing side. - If the result is higher than the modified combat factor, nothing happens.
+- Combats oppose two adverse stacks in the same region. - Battles last a different number of rounds and are simultaneous (unless a card is played for a shoot-first effect). - The initial battle rounds are specific for air support (if present), artillery preparation, sometimes also some particular units (e.g. mines, modern artillery or reconnaissance) or situations (e.g. ambush). - The main round is preceded by a special round for any Reconnaissance units present in some SGS games. - The main round and the following see all land units (surviving from the previous rounds) involved if they are able to fight. - After the main round, any side can retreat.
+The non-retreating side wins. - Each round after the main, battle exhaustion take place (battle morale is dropping): when a side reaches 0, the battle may end in rout. - The Battle Morale of each side is computed as follows: mean of the combat units' morale + leader's morale value + terrain effects + boosts (from cards or units, may be positive or negative). - Many modifiers (terrains, cards, various superiorities) may be applied to combat factors (or morale factors) of the units. - The most important modifiers, beside terrain and entrenchment are provided by the presence of leaders or boosters (boosters are units that give combat or moral bonus to other units in the same stack, e.g. logistical units, HQ or some special units). - In a battle round, one die is rolled for each unit: - \ If the result is inferior or equal to the modified combat factor, the unit inflicts one hit to the opposing side. - \ If the result is higher than the modified combat factor, nothing happens.